A New Approach to Examine q-Steiner Systems

 \section{The structure of the $q$-Fano plane}

 In this section, we present the structure of the $q$-Fano plane (if exists) based on its punctured designs.
-The $q$-Fano plane $\dS_2(2,3,7)$ is the one on which most research was done in the past, e.g.~\cite{BKN15,EtVa11a,Tho96}.
+The $q$-Fano plane $\dS_2(2,3,7)$ is the one on which most research was done in the past, e.g.~\cite{BKN15,EtVa11a,HeSi16,Tho96}.
 The size of the $q$-Fano plane for $q=2$ is smaller and hence with the mentioned figures for various substructures of the $q$-Fano plane, one can take it as a toy example to try and construct it by hand, needless to say it might be easier to check its existence with computer search.
 Finally, note that sometimes we have to consider for $q>2$ 1-subspaces, instead of vectors for $q=2$.
-Finally, we note again that this is the first time that the $q$-Fano plane is considered for all $q$'s and not just $q=2$.

 Throughout our discussion, let $\dS$ be a $q$-Steiner system $\dS_q(2,3,7)$.
 We start with a uniform solution for the 3-punctured $q$-Steiner system $\dS_q(2,3,7;4)$.
 Such a uniform solution, given in Section~\ref{sec:examples} implies that $X_{0,4}=1$ which implies that $X_{1,4}=0$, $X_{2,4}=q^2$, and $X_{3,4}=q^4(q-1)$.
 W.l.o.g. we can set $X_{0,4}=1$, since in any system, w.l.o.g. one subspace can be chosen.
 Furthermore, in this case $X_{0,4}=1$ implies that the design is uniform. $X_{0,4}=1$ implies that the 3-subspace whose first four columns are all-zero columns is contained in $\dS$.
 Let $Z_1$ denote this 3-subspace in which the first four columns are all-zero.
 For symmetry let $Z_2$ denote the 3-subspace of $\F_q^7$ in which the last four columns are all-zero columns.